Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Introduction

+To this end, a novel sub-optimal algorithm named \emph{Priority Inheritance with Backtracking (PIBT)} is proposed to solve MAPF iteratively.
+Theoretically, PIBT ensures \emph{reachability}, that is, every agent always reaches its destination within a finite time when the environment is a graph such that all pairs of adjacent nodes belong to a simple cycle (e.g., biconnected).
+PIBT also has low-cost time complexity.
+It repeats one-timestep planning until termination (e.g., until all agents have reached their destinations).
+For each timestep, PIBT requires the time complexity $O(|A|\cdot(\Delta(G) + F + \log{|A|}))$, where $|A|$ is the number of agents, $\Delta(G)$ is a diameter of a graph $G$, and $F$ is the time required to evaluate the distance from one vertex to the destination.
+Note that $F$ can be constant with preprocessing.
+As a result, PIBT is expected to work in a short runtime, even in the case of massive problems.

+From the empirical end, PIBT immediately returns acceptable solutions despite hundreds or more agents in running times that are orders of magnitudes faster than other established MAPF approaches, such as sub-optimal priority-based~\cite{silver2005cooperative}, rule-based~\cite{luna2011push}, and search-based~\cite{li2021eecbs} algorithms, as well as state-of-the-art optimal search-based~\cite{sharon2015conflict} and compiling-based~\cite{lam2019branch} algorithms.
+For instance, using an ordinary laptop, we observe that PIBT solves one-shot MAPF in a large grid map ($530\times 481$, number of vertices: $43,151$) from~\cite{stern2019definition} with $1,000$ agents in at most 5 seconds, while keeping sub-optimality below $1.5$ on average.
+Furthermore, PIBT outperforms an existing approach for both runtime and solution quality on an iterative scenario of conveying packages in an automated warehouse, called Multi-Agent Pickup and Delivery (MAPD)~\cite{ma2017lifelong}.

+Reachability does not ensure that all agents are on their goals simultaneously; hence, PIBT is incomplete for conventional MAPF.
+However, agents often do not need to stay at their goals in real-life applications such as lifelong delivery tasks.
+Reachability is convenient in such scenarios.
+Indeed, this study introduces the application of PIBT to a lifelong variant of MAPF (i.e., MAPD~\cite{ma2017lifelong}) while ensuring completeness.

-In this paper, we present a novel algorithm for \emph{iterative Multi-agent Path Finding} (iterative MAPF), called \emph{Priority Inheritance with Backtracking} (PIBT), which focuses on the adjacent movements of multiple agents based on prioritized planning in a short time window.
-Priority inheritance is a well-known approach to deal effectively with priority inversion in real-time systems~\cite{sha1990priority}, and is applied here to path adjustment.
-When a low-priority agent~X impedes the movement of a higher-priority agent~Y, agent~X temporarily inherits the higher-priority of~Y. To avoid a situation where agents are stuck waiting, priority inheritance is executed in combination with a backtracking protocol.
-Since PIBT assumes that agents can only communicate when located within two hops of each other (e.g., Manhattan distance 2 in a grid environment), it can be implemented in a fully decentralized way and inherits the above characteristics.
+The mechanism of PIBT is simple and easy to implement.
+The algorithm focuses on the adjacent movements of multiple agents based on prioritized planning~\cite{erdmann1987multiple} in a unit-length time window.
+Priority inheritance is a well-known approach for dealing effectively with priority inversion in real-time systems~\cite{sha1990priority} and is applied here to path adjustment.
+When a low-priority agent--X impedes the movement of a higher-priority agent--Y, agent--X temporarily inherits the higher-priority of agent--Y. To avoid agents getting stuck waiting, priority inheritance is executed in combination with a backtracking protocol.
+Because this mechanism only requires local interactions between agents, PIBT has a high potential for decentralized implementations.